All Episodes

 That's right.

-All right, then let's I'm a free man now.
+I'm a free man now.

-Representative Peter King citing the New York Times in particular for publishing a story last week that the Treasury Department was working with the CIA to examine messages within a massive international database of money transfer records.
+Representative Peter King, citing the New York Times in particular, for publishing a story last week that the Treasury Department was working with the CIA to examine messages within a massive international database of money transfer records.

-He was uh writing to the Attorney General Gonzalez, who could not comment on this as you might well imagine, uh, urging the nation's chief law enforcer to quote, begin an investigation and prosecution of the New York Times, the reporters, the editors, and the publisher, he went on to say we're at war, and for the Times to release information about secret operations and methods is treasonous.
+He was writing to the Attorney General Gonzalez, who could not comment on this, as you might well imagine, urging the nation's chief law enforcer to, quote, begin an investigation and prosecution of the New York Times, the reporters, the editors, and the publisher.

 What say you, former U.S. Attorney General Ed Meese?

-Uh the second was uh revealing the fact that uh the National Security Agency was getting information as to certain phone records uh that were helpful in these investigations, and the third, of course, was this having to do with the bank records.
+The second was revealing the fact that the National Security Agency was getting information as to certain phone records that were helpful in these investigations.

-Well, and that's why it it bothers me to see a story coming out uh from Reuters today saying that the White House appears to be leaning toward allowing a secret federal court to look at its warrantless wiretaps, which would be a reversal of their previous policy.
+Well, and that's why it bothers me to see a story coming out from Reuters today saying that the White House appears to be leaning toward allowing a secret federal court to look at its warrantless wiretaps, which would be a reversal of their previous policy.

-The act requires warrants from the court for intelligence related eavesdropping inside the United States.
+The act requires warrants from the court for intelligence-related eavesdropping inside the United States.

-Now, you know, i when I read what Senator Spector says, and when he says, Well, uh, the President said don't quote me, Arlen, but and then goes on to speak.
+Now, you know, when I read what Senator Specter says and when he says, well, the president said, don't quote me, Arlen, but, and then goes on to speak, I don't know which part of don't quote me, Arlen, do you not understand?

 We'll be right back.